 We are still working and responding to enquiries.
 You can contact us:

-Due to the ongoing situation, there is likely to be a delay in our response to your enquiries, please bear with us.
+We will endeavour to reply asap, however there is likely to be a delay in our response to your enquiries, please bear with us.
 We apologise for any inconvenience caused.

-Specific advice relating to Archives, Finds Recording, Historic Environment Record and Development Management is outlined below:
+Specific advice relating to Archives, Finds Recording, Historic Environment Record and Development Management services is outlined below:

 Advice for commercial units: The archive store is closed and we are unable to receive depositions for the foreseeable future.
 Please do send numbers of boxes prepared for deposition when ready, as these will be added to the list to enable us to organise the deposition as quickly as possible once the archives reopen.